eltonjrv/eltonjrv.github.io/README.md

 ```
 ### 1.2.
 Demultiplexing with QIIME2 tools and an *ad hoc* PERL script
 ##### Please refer to  https://docs.qiime2.org/2018.6/install for instructions on how to install QIIME2
 1.2.1.
-Creating a directory for the demultiplexing job ad entering it:
+Creating a directory for the demultiplexing job and moving into it:
 ```
 $ mkdir demux
 $ cd demux/